feravolt/FDE.AI-docs/faq.md

 - _Why does the AI sometimes falsely report its mode?_

 > It's not false reporting; it updates its state slowly, usually taking about 30 seconds.

-- _Why does my system lag after running FDE.AI?_

-> This shouldn't happen.
-Try disabling **all** build.prop tweaks in the settings, then reboot your
-> device.
-This usually fixes the problem.

 - _I have a question not covered in this FAQ.
 Where can I find an answer?_